-Anyone required to file Form W-2 must also file Form W-3.pdf, Transmittal of Wage and Tax Statements to transmit Copy A of Form W-2 to the SSA.
-The totals for amounts reported on related employment tax forms (Form 941.pdf, Form 943.pdf, Form 944.pdf, or Form 1040, Schedule H.pdf, for the year) should agree with the amounts reported on Form W-3.
-If you have questions about a particular box on Forms W-2 or W-3, refer to the Form W-2 and W-3 General Instructions, which give a detailed explanation of each box.
-The address for mailing Copy A of the Form W-2 and Form W-3 is also listed in the Form W-2 and W-3 General Instructions.
+Anyone required to file Form W-2 must also file Form W-3, Transmittal of Wage and Tax Statements (PDF) to transmit Copy A of Form W-2 to the SSA.
+The totals for amounts reported on related employment tax forms (Form 941 (PDF), Form 943 (PDF), Form 944 (PDF), or Schedule H (Form 1040 or 1040-SR) (PDF), for the year) should agree with the amounts reported on Form W-3.
+If you have questions about a particular box on Forms W-2 or W-3, refer to the General Instructions for Forms W-2 and W-3 (PDF), which give a detailed explanation of each box.
+The address for mailing Copy A of the Form W-2 and Form W-3 is also listed in the General Instructions for Forms W-2 and W-3 (PDF).
 Be sure to order Form W-3 when you order Forms W-2.

 Where and When to File

 The official Form W-2 is available as a multi-copy form packet.
 The form packet provides all six copies that the user may need for each Form W-2 (Copy A, Copy 1, Copy B, Copy C, Copy 2, and Copy D).
-You must submit by mail or electronically Copy A of Form(s) W-2 to the SSA with the transmittal Form W-3.pdf, Transmittal of Wage and Tax Statements by the last day of January.
+You must submit by mail or electronically Copy A of Form(s) W-2 to the SSA with the transmittal Form W-3, Transmittal of Wage and Tax Statements (PDF) by the last day of January.
 Special due dates apply if you have terminated your business.
 The Form W-3 and Copy A of each Form W-2 that you send to the SSA must be on a scan-form version and can be ordered online or by calling 800-TAX-FORM (800-829-3676).
-Refer to the Form W-2 and W-3 General Instructions for additional information.
+Refer to the General Instructions for Forms W-2 and W-3 (PDF) for additional information.
 Send Copy 1, if applicable, to your state, city, or local tax department.
 Contact that state, city, or local tax department for requirements and transmittal information.
 You should retain the employer copy, Copy D, for 4 years.

 Preparing Form W-2